 Shifts will be offered via ASC only during staffing office hours (05:00 to 23:00).

 No, courtesy calls will not be made to the unit unless required by collective agreement.
-Specifically, an overtime shift with less than 24hrs notice for the Facilities Bargaining Association (HEU) will be offered to employees currently at work on the unit.

 Cell phone guidelines are subject to change at the discretion of the Unit Manager/ Supervisor.
 Please review the current cell phone policy for your unit with the Manager/Supervisor.
 For units where cell phones can be carried, the phone must be on vibrate or silent and can only be used to receive and bid on shift offers.